BlockChanger/docs.erisindustries.com/tutorials/advanced/cloud-getting-started.md

 * eu-central-1 (Frankfurt)
 * us-east-1 (Northern Virginia)

 We will continue our same naming paradigm.
-Before we make some machines let's look at the options available to us when we use the Digital Ocean driver:
+Before we make some machines let's look at the options available to us when we use the Amazon EC2 Driver:

 ```bash
 docker-machine create --driver amazonec2 -h